-This ppendix contains a description of each of the Reactor Oversight Process (ROP) performance metrics and data trending as described in ections 06.01(a) and (b) of Inspection Manual Chapter (IMC) 0307, “Reactor Oversight Process Self-Assessment Program.”
-The objectives, applicability, and requirements in IMC 0307 apply to this ppendix.
+This appendix contains a description of each of the Reactor Oversight Process (ROP) performance metrics and data trending as described in sections 06.01(a) and (b) of Inspection Manual Chapter (IMC) 0307, “Reactor Oversight Process Self-Assessment Program.”
+The objectives, applicability, and requirements in IMC 0307 apply to this appendix.

-The objective performance metrics and data trending are organized by the Principles of Good Regulation as described in ection 05.02 of IMC 0307, which include independence, openness, efficiency, clarity, and reliability.
-Additional detail related to the specifics and basis of the metrics can be found in the reference documents noted in the asis section of each metric.
-The ROP oals and ROP intended outcomes (see ections 05.01 and 05.03, respectively, of IMC 0307) related to each metric are also provided.
+The objective performance metrics and data trending are organized by the Principles of Good Regulation as described in section 05.02 of IMC 0307, which include independence, openness, efficiency, clarity, and reliability.
+Additional detail related to the specifics and basis of the metrics can be found in the reference documents noted in the basis section of each metric.
+The ROP goals and ROP intended outcomes (see sections 05.01 and 05.03, respectively, of IMC 0307) related to each metric are also provided.
 Of note, data trending focus areas do not reference bases documents, and do not have performance thresholds, as they are designed to allow flexibility in data monitoring and analysis.
 The ROP performance metrics are tracked and reported on a calendar year basis.
-ROP performance metrics reporting requirements are outlined in IMC 0307, ection 07.01.
+ROP performance metrics reporting requirements are outlined in IMC 0307, section 07.01.

-In general, the ROP objective performance metrics are defined and measured at gencywide level, though many of the metrics also analyze the data by region and/or office for comparison purposes and to ensure uniform and effective program implementation. egional and office goals for a given metric are provided in the notes beneath gencywide criteria, when applicable.
-To ensure consistency collecti and reporting of metric data, will specify the data elements needed to calculate metrics and to verify data consistency.
+In general, the ROP objective performance metrics are defined and measured at an agencywide level, though many of the metrics also analyze the data by region and/or office for comparison purposes and to ensure uniform and effective program implementation.
+Regional and office goals for a given metric are provided in the notes beneath agencywide criteria, when applicable.
+If the results of an ROP performance metric indicate that an individual evaluation of a given region or office is warranted, the Division of Reactor Oversight (DRO) in the Office of Nuclear Reactor Regulation (NRR) will typically include that evaluation in the annual ROP performance metrics report, which is approved by DRO management.
+Typically, these evaluations consist of a few paragraphs of independent analysis performed by the ROP self-assessment program lead based on discussions with and data provided by the region or office being evaluated.

+To ensure consistency in collecting and reporting of metric data, NRR/DRO will specify the data elements needed to calculate all of the ROP performance metrics and will perform quality assurance to verify data accuracy and consistency.

 The ROP data trending focus areas provide for routine monitoring of associated ROP program execution data for each focus area, looking for significant positive or negative trends (as compared to historical averages or expected trends).
-While the ROP objective performance metrics are generally measured at gencywide level, the ROP data trending focus areas are purposefully wide-scope, so that flexibility exists for the data to be monitored and analyzed at the appropriate level.
+While the ROP objective performance metrics are generally measured at an agencywide level, the ROP data trending focus areas are purposefully wide-scope, so that flexibility exists for the data to be monitored and analyzed at the appropriate level.

 0307A-01 INDEPENDENCE PERFORMANCE METRICS (I)